 What sort of work environment do you prefer — quiet solitude or bustling office — and why?

 Why is an eye for detail important in this job?

 Can you describe a difficult situation you’ve encountered at work and how you handled it?

 The interview offers an opportunity to ask and answer questions about the job of an accounting clerk, the experience and skill level of the applicant, and the organization itself.
 There’s no right answer for each question, above.

 If you’re the job seeker, spend some time getting comfortable about what you might be asked in an upcoming interview.
 Practice for each question with an answer that shows how you’re the right clerk for the job.

 If you’re the hiring manager, try to make all of your interview questions count so you don’t make the costly mistake of hiring the wrong person.
 Prepare to be asked some questions, too, during the interview.
 And know that you have the option of bringing in someone on a temporary basis so you can evaluate their career skills and fit with your company before making a full-time job offer.

 Find accounting clerk candidates now

 If you're hiring, we can help make the process easier.
-See profiles of skilled candidates in your area using our online database, tell us who catches your eye, and let us arrange an interview or placement.
+Browse candidates in your city using our online database, tell us who catches your eye, and let us arrange an interview or placement.